Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 The earliest mention of mooncakes dates to the Song Dynasty (AD 960–1279).
 The traditional Chinese pastry was notably mentioned in the Southern Song Dynasty Chronicle by Wu Zhimu 吴自牧.

 Before this, though, the tradition of using baked cakes as an edible offering to lunar gods and goddesses long existed in the Middle Kingdom.
-In these earlier centuries, the pastry was referred to by other names such as yue tuan 月团 and xiao bing 小饼.
+In these earlier centuries, the pastry was referred to by other names such as yuè tuán 月团 and xiǎo bǐng 小饼.

 During the reign of Tang Dynasty Emperor Xizong (AD 873–888), mooncakes were also gifted by the imperial court to visiting scholars during the Mid-Autumn Festival.
 This practice likely inspired the pastry’s association with the festival.

 And while the practice of gifting mooncakes dates from the Tang Dynasty, the widespread practice of making and eating mooncakes during the Mid-Autumn Festival only began during the Ming Dynasty (AD 1368–1644).
-With several centuries between the Tang and Ming dynasties, one can theorize that the pastry started as an aristocratic pleasure before being embraced by the people.
-Moon appreciation activities in the Ming and Qing dynasties continued to prevail.

 “The sacrificial fruit cake must be round”

-; each family must set up a “moon light position” and “worship to the moon” in the direction of the moonrise.
+– each family must set up a “moon light position” and “worship to the moon” in the direction of the moon rise.

-“Mid-autumn moon cakes, formerly known as the Meizhai, are the first in Kyoto.
-Moon cakes are available everywhere.
 The older ones are more than a square foot, and they are painted on the moon palace wax.
-The shape of a rabbit.”
+In the shape of a rabbit.”

-Eating Mooncakes 吃月饼 with many flavors
+Eating Moon cakes 吃月饼 with many flavors

 In the Northern Song Dynasty, August 15 was officially designated as the Mid-Autumn Festival, and there was a seasonal food of